jac307/MediaArtTutorials/IARTS1T03/WT-W9.md

 ## Assessment

-Your work will be assessed based on:

 ### Spatial Installation Design
-Clear organization of speaker zones, objects, lights, and audience movement within the Blackbox layout.
+Clear organization of two to three distinct zones, with intentional placement of speakers, geometric objects, lights, and audience circulation within the Blackbox layout.

 ### Multi-Channel Sound Logic
-Each mono speaker composition operates independently while contributing to a cohesive installation.
+Separate sound compositions per speaker function independently while contributing to a cohesive spatial atmosphere.
+Clear zone differentiation.

 ### Light Loop Design
-Each light includes 2–3 clearly designed loop cues that support spatial hierarchy and atmosphere.
+Each light includes 2–3 clearly defined looped cue states (colour, intensity, transition) aligned with the 30-second installation cycle.

+### 3D Spatial Implementation
+The OBJ model is used correctly.
+The human scale model demonstrates proportion in photos and is hidden in the POV render.
+The 3D layout matches the floor plan.

 ### Audience Experience
-The POV video demonstrates spatial awareness and meaningful navigation through sound zones.
+The POV video follows the defined circulation path with smooth, intentional movement and perceptible shifts in spatial sound and lighting.

 ### Documentation & Technical Accuracy
-Correct file naming, mono exports, floor map clarity, sound credits, and alignment between plan and 3D implementation.
+Full-page floor plan with cue lists, labeled elements, required photos with descriptions, correct mono exports, proper file naming, and complete sound sample credits.

 ---